Assistance and Resources

 The IRS has established a web page to help taxpayers, businesses, and others affected by the coronavirus.

 - Click here to access the IRS coronavirus information center

 - Tax filing deadline and payments were deferred until July 15

 The State Department has issued a Global Level 4 Health Advisory advising U.S. citizens to avoid all international travel due to the global impact of COVID-19.
 In an emergency, please contact the nearest U.S. Embassy or Consulate or call the following numbers: 1(888) 407-4747 (toll-free in the United States and Canada) or 1 (202) 501-4444 (from other countries or jurisdictions).

 If your employment has been affected by COVID-19 you may be eligible to receive unemployment benefits.
-Thanks to the CARES Act relief package, more laid-off and furloughed workers than ever before (including those new to the job market) will be eligible for Unemployment Insurance and will see an additional $600 per week to match the average paycheck for up to four months of benefits.
-These benefits will be available immediately.
+Thanks to the CARES Act relief package, more laid-off and furloughed workers than ever before (including those new to the job market) will be eligible for Unemployment Insurance and will see an additional federal unemployment payment during the COVID-19 crisis.
 Thousands of people are in the process of applying for unemployment benefits and Minnesota Department of Employment and Economic Development (MNDEED) call wait times may exceed one hour.

 Congress provided robust emergency funding to ensure the Department of Veterans Affairs (VA) has the equipment, tests, and support services – including setting up temporary care sites, mobile treatment centers and increasing telehealth visits to allow more veterans to get care at home – necessary to provide veterans with the additional care they need.